Rezwan Ferdaus: Guilty plea and sentencing

 Prosecutors and Ferdaus's defense attorneys agreed to recommend a 17-year sentence.
 On November 1, 2012, Judge Richard Stearns sentenced Ferdaus to 17 years in federal prison.

-Ferdaus is incarcerated at the United States Penitentiary, Victorville, a high-security facility in California, and is scheduled for release in 2026.
+Ferdaus was then booked in the incarcerated at the United States Penitentiary, Victorville, a high-security facility in California.
+He was later booked in New York at the Federal Correctional Institution, Ray Brook, and is scheduled for release in 2026.

 Human Rights Watch

 Ferdaus's arrest and prosecution has been criticized by Human Rights Watch, who state that he was incapable of carrying out the plans which were alleged.
 Ferdaus experienced severe physical and mental health issues leading up to his arrest, at one point requiring his father to quit his job to take care of him.
 The FBI knew about his mental health issues, but continued the operation.